 A non-academic audience often comes in with a neutral attitude, waiting for you to sell them on a particular topic.
 They are not familiar with the topic and if you don’t seem interested, they will assume that they shouldn’t be interested either.

 People will judge your level of interest by your body language rather than what you are saying.
 If you make eye contact with your audience, speak loudly and clearly (practice projecting), and use hand gestures, people will be interested in what you are saying.

 ‘Every presentation is a performance.’ – Douglas Curran-Everett

 One of the things that really helped me hone my presentation style was joining a band.
 Clearly, this isn’t an option for everyone, but it helped me to see presentations as a performance.
 I wasn’t there to simply relay information in a monotone voice, I was there to engage an audience.

 There is of course the situation where you are passionate about your work and really would sell it to the world, if only you weren’t so nervous.
 Nerves show that the outcome of a given presentation matters to you (and so it is definitely a presentation worth doing).
 When used correctly, nerves can give you more energy while you present.

 However, we can also become overwhelmed by nerves.
 This tends to happen when we are not used to feeling nervous and the only way to truly get over it is to practice.
 If you present at every opportunity, you will soon become used to the usual cycles of nerves, presentation, and relief.

-In general, practicing presenting will help you to not only feel more confident when presenting for audiences outside of academia, and teach you to use any nerves to your advantage.
-Practicing presenting to different audiences will also benefit your academic presentations by giving you a greater overall awareness of how you present.
+In general, practising presenting will help you to not only feel more confident when presenting for audiences outside of academia, and teach you to use any nerves to your advantage.
+Practising presenting to different audiences will also benefit your academic presentations by giving you a greater overall awareness of how you present.

 Many thanks to Julian Gosliga (@JulianGosliga) for sharing his experience and tips on presenting for audiences outside of academia.
 Please comment below with your own tips.